Frequently Asked Questions

 Who will take the girls on the visits?

-Girls visit workplaces in small groups of seven or eight.
+Girls visit workplaces in small groups of seven to ten.
 We ask the school to select one member of staff to accompany the girls on the visits.
 This member of staff will be invited to a short training session at our office in Westminster, or in central Birmingham or Norwich prior to the programme and then named the school’s I Can Be Ambassador.
 I Can Be Ambassadors have often been teaching assistants and non-class-based staff such as SEN Co-ordinators in the past, but the choice of staff member is up to each individual school.

 Why are boys not included?